 John M. Clerici

-John M. Clerici serves as Chairman of the firm’s Life Sciences and Public Health practice.
-His practice centers on working with new entrants to the government marketplace and assisting existing government contractors to develop effective government affairs strategies for selling goods and services to the federal, state and local governments, particularly in the biotechnology, pharmaceutical, and public-private partnership arena.
+John M. Clerici's practice centers on working with new entrants to the government marketplace and assisting existing government contractors to develop effective government affairs strategies for selling goods and services to the federal, state and local governments, particularly in the biotechnology, pharmaceutical, and public-private partnership arena.
 These strategies involve all aspects of government affairs, including providing targeted legislative and regulatory solutions, public relations strategies, legal advice regarding appropriate contract vehicles and corporate structures to maximize business opportunities.
 Over the last five years, Mr. Clerici has assisted clients with strategic positioning and through his counsel has contributed to clients securing more than $2 billion in funding.
 In addition, Mr. Clerici is a recognized authority on the topic of liability reform policy.

 Mr. Clerici has represented a number of large pharmaceutical and biotechnology clients to impact significantly the legislation implementing Project BioShield, the U.S. Government’s initiative to promote and fund the development of biomedical countermeasures.
 He has negotiated the numerous contracts for clients selling stockpiles of countermeasures to the federal government, including the majority of the awards made under Project Bioshield.
 In 2005, Mr. Clerici played a substantial role in the drafting and passage of the Public Readiness and Emergency Preparedness Act (PREP Act), landmark legislation that provides substantial liability protections for makers and distributors of pandemic, epidemic, and bio-terrorism countermeasures.
 He testified as an expert in support of this legislation on four occasions before the U.S. Senate Appropriations Committee, the HELP Committee, and the Judiciary Committee.
 In 2006, Mr. Clerici was instrumental in the passage of legislation creating the Biomedical Advanced Research and Development Agency (BARDA), which builds upon and improves Project BioShield.
 His experience in the area of biodefense has been recognized by leading news outlets such as the Wall Street Journal, Business Week, the Associated Press, the Boston Globe, and The Hill.
 He has also appeared live on the Fox News Channel as an authority on bioterrorism.